Thomas Edur

 Toomas Edur (known internationally as Thomas Edur; 20 January 1969) is an Estonian former ballet dancer, and 2009–2019, the artistic director of Estonian National Ballet.

+Biography

 Edur was born in Tallinn.
 He is a graduate of Tallinn Ballet School in 1988.
 From 1990 to 2009, he was a principal dancer with the English National Ballet (ENB).

 Edur was married to fellow former ENB dancer Age Oks.
 Oks is also Estonian, and is professionally known as Agnes Oaks.